AlisaSong/mini-jeopardy/README.md

 ## Getting Started

 After cloning this repository, please run 'npm install' to install required node modules.
+Please note, to run `ng` commands, you must first download the Angular CLI.

 ## Run Project

-Run 'npm start' to run this project.
+Run `npm start` to run this project.
 A new browser window with the project will pop up once the project has compiled.

 ## Development server